Types of Australia Student Visa

 The Department of Immigration Australia has overhauled Streamlined Visa Program (SVP) by Simplified Student Visa Framework (SSVF).
 The change came into effect from 1st July, 2016 onwards.

-According to new rules of SSVF, now students from any part of the world will apply for Australia student visa through single visa subclass that is Subclass 500 (Student).
-And, their guardian can apply through Subclass 590 to look after their under 18 child Thus, all seven previous assessment level frameworks that is Subclass 570 to Subclass 576 are now merged into two subclasses (500 and 590) only.
+Now, under the new rules of SSVF, students from all over the world will be able to apply for the Australia student visa through the Australia Visa subclass, which is sub-class 500 (student).
+And, their parents can apply to take care of their under 18 children, under the sub-class 590.
+Now, all the seven previous evaluation level frameworks (Subclass 570 to Subclass 576) are merged into only two subclasses which are 500 and 590.

 From now onwards, it is the education provider and country of citizenship that will be used as risk factors to determine the level of English language proficiency and financial capacity that the student needs to provide with their visa application.